alsami/MediatR.Extensions.Autofac.DependencyInjection/README.md

 [![NuGet](https://img.shields.io/nuget/vpre/MediatR.Extensions.Autofac.DependencyInjection.svg)](https://www.nuget.org/packages/MediatR.Extensions.Autofac.DependencyInjection)
 ![Nuget](https://img.shields.io/nuget/dt/MediatR.Extensions.Autofac.DependencyInjection)

-This is a cross platform library, written in .netstandard 2.1, that serves as an extension for [autofac's containerbuilder](https://autofac.org/).
+This is a cross platform library, supporting .NET standard 2.0, that serves as an extension for [Autofac's containerbuilder](https://autofac.org/).
 It will register all necessary classes and interfaces of Jimmy Bogard's [MediatR](https://github.com/jbogard/MediatR) implementation to the autofac-container so you can use cqrs and the [mediator pattern](https://sourcemaking.com/design_patterns/mediator) right ahread without worrying about setting up required infrastracture code.